rsksmart/devportal-1.0/tools/tokenbridge/usingmycrypto.md

 ---

-On this occasion invoke the receiveTokens method placing the IER20 contract address in the tokenToUse input and the amount in unit of wei that we wish to receive.
+On this occasion, invoke the `receiveTokens` method placing the IERC20 contract address in the `tokenToUse` input, and the amount, in wei, that we wish to receive.

 !["Contract Receive"](/assets/img/tools/tokenbridge/contract_receive.png "Contract Receive")